icopy-site/awesome/docs/index.md

 - [OKR Methodology](awesome/awesome-okr.md) - Goal setting & communication best practices.
 - [Leading and Managing](awesome/awesome-leading-and-managing.md) - Leading people and being a manager in a technology company/environment.
 - [Indie](awesome/awesome-indie.md) - Independent developer businesses.
+- [Tools of the Trade](awesome/ToolsOfTheTrade.md) - Tools used by companies on Hacker News.

 ## Work